Kutz-Dag/exercise-tracker/README.md

 Here is a preview of the instructions:

-## Your responses should have the following structures.
+## Your responses should have the following structures:

 ### Exercise: